 Janne Nijman is professor of History and Theory of International Law at the Faculty of Law of the University of Amsterdam and affiliated with the Amsterdam Center for International Law (ACIL).
-She is member of the board and the academic director of the TMC Asser Instituut in The Hague.
-During the 2018 Spring Term, Nijman has been Visiting Professor of International Law at the Graduate Institute in Geneva.
+She is chairperson of the Executive Board of the T.M.C.
+Asser Instituut in The Hague, and its academic director.
+Nijman is also Professor of International Law at the Graduate Institute in Geneva.
 Her research centers on how the past, present, and future of international law influence each other (see also an interview here).

-Currently, she is the programme leader of ‘The Global City: Challenges, Trust and the Role of (International) Law’ at the Asser Institute, which consists of four individual PhD research projects (http://www.asser.nl/research/global-cities/ ) and is supported by the Gieskes Strijbis Foundation.
-Together with Helmut Aust (FU Berlin), Janne Nijman co-chairs the ILA Study Group on Global Cities and International law.
+Currently, she is the programme leader of ‘The Global City: Challenges, Trust and the Role of (International) Law’ at the Asser Institute, which consists of four individual PhD research projects and is supported by the Gieskes Strijbis Foundation.
+Together with Helmut Aust (FU Berlin), Janne Nijman co-chairs the ILA Study Group on 'The Role of Cities in International law'.
 She is also an editor of the Netherlands Yearbook of International Law and the Grotiana journal.
 Nijman is a board member of the Grotiana Foundation and the Koninklijke Nederlandse Vereniging voor Internationaal Recht (KNVIR, the Dutch branch of the International Law Association).

 Janne Nijman is an International Gender Champion (Interview on Gender Equality on the occassion of IWD 2019).
-She is member of the Supervisory Board of PAX.
-She is a board member of the Vera Gottschalk-Frank Foundation and on that capacity member of the Selection and Evaluation Committee of the Arminius Fellowship at the Scaliger Institute (Leiden University).
-She is a board member and research advisor on Global Justice to The Broker, an online platform that aims to 'bridge the gap' between academics and development policy makers.
-Nijman sits on the Commissie Integriteit and the Commissie Buitenland of the CDA.
+She is member of the Supervisory Board of PAX for Peace.
+Janne is chairperson of the board of the Vera Gottschalk-Frank Foundation and in that capacity member of the Selection and Evaluation Committee of the Arminius Fellowship at the Scaliger Institute (Leiden University).
+Until 2019, she has been a board member and research advisor on Global Justice to The Broker, an online platform that aims to 'bridge the gap' between academics and development policy makers.
 Nijman has been member and president of the executive board of Oikos, a NGO focused on fair and sustainable globalisation, and member of the Supervisory Board of Spark, which develops higher education and entrepreneurship so that young ambitious people are empowered to lead their post-conflict societies into prosperity.

 General Research Interests